pavel-demin/red-pitaya-notes/md/pulsed-nmr-122-88.md

 ## Short description

-The system consists of one in-phase/quadrature (I/Q) digital down-converter (DDC) and of one pulse generator.
+The system consists of two in-phase/quadrature (I/Q) digital down-converters (DDC), a pulse generator and a gate controller.

+The gate controller includes pulse generation and data acquisition sequencers.
+The pulse generation sequencer manages all aspects of the generated pulses, such as their duration, level and phase.
+The data acquisition sequencer allows the selection of the I/Q samples required for data analysis.

 The tunable frequency range covers from 0 Hz to 60 MHz.

-The I/Q data rate is configurable and seven settings are available: 20, 40, 80, 160, 320, 640, 1280 kSPS.
+The I/Q data rate is configurable from 20 to 1280 kSPS.

 ## Hardware